There are various reasons why your company may not have appeared in the list. Here are the top ten reasons below:

 Is the company based outside of the UK?

-Our dataset only includes companies which are registered within the United Kingdom.
-The only way you'll be able to search for an overseas company is if they've registered accounts in the UK.
+Our dataset only includes companies which are registered within the United Kingdom - this does not include British Overseas Territories or other Crown dependencies such as the Channel Islands.
+The only way you'll be able to search for an overseas company is if they have registered accounts in the UK.

 Is the company active but not actively trading?